netarchivesuite/webdanica/webdanica_with_postgresql.md

 Furthermore, the following assumes also that Netarchivesuite is run as the user 'test'.

-Note that if any of the settings are different in your installation, the instructions should also be changed accordingly.
+Note that if any of the settings are different in your installation, the instructions should be changed accordingly.

 ```
 <settings>